karenarcoverde/programs-c-sharp/README.md

 # programs-c-sharp

-tutorial brackeys how to program in c#
+learning tutorial brackeys how to program in c#

 console app (.NET Core) on windows, linux and macOs.